The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Strongly convex quadratic functions

 \subsection{Algorithm design for $Q_{m,L}$}

-For strongly convex quadratic functions, first-order methods can achieve exact convergence in $d$ iterations, where $d$ is the dimension of the domain of $f$.
+For strongly convex quadratic functions, first-order methods can achieve exact convergence in $d$ iterations when there is no gradient noise, where $d$ is the dimension of the domain of $f$.
 One such example is the Conjugate Gradient (CG) method~\cite[Thm.~5.4]{nocedal_wright}.
 However, when the number of iterations $t$ satisfies $t < d$, exact convergence is not possible in general.
 Nesterov's lower bound~\cite[Thm.~2.1.13]{nesterov_book} demonstrates that for any $t \ge 0$, one can construct a function $f\in Q_{m,L}$ with domain dimension $d > t$ such that:

-This lower bound holds for any first-order method such that $y^t$ is a linear combination of $y^0$ and past gradients $\df(y^0),\dots,\df(y^{t-1})$.
+This lower bound holds for any first-order method such that $y^t$ is a linear combination of $y^0$ and (the exact) past gradients $\df(y^0),\dots,\df(y^{t-1})$.
 This class includes not only CG but also methods with unbounded memory.

 In the regime $t < d$, the CG method matches Nesterov's lower bound~\cite[Thm.~5.5]{nocedal_wright} and is therefore optimal in terms of worst-case rate.
-However, it is not is not clear how CG should be adjusted to be robust in the presence of additive gradient noise, since it has no tunable parameters.
+However, it is not clear how CG should be adjusted to be robust in the presence of additive gradient noise, since it has no tunable parameters.

-The Heavy Ball method~\eqref{eq:hb}, when tuned as in \cref{table:algos}, also matches Nesterov's lower bound when applied to the function class $Q_{m,L}$~\cite[\S3.2.1]{polyak_book}, but has a simpler implementation than CG: its updates are linear and its parameters are constant.
+The HB method~\eqref{eq:hb}, when tuned as in \cref{table:algos}, also matches Nesterov's lower bound when applied to the function class $Q_{m,L}$~\cite[\S3.2.1]{polyak_book}, but has a simpler implementation than CG: its updates are linear and its parameters are constant.

-We adopted the three-parameter class $(\alpha,\beta,\eta)$ described in \cref{sec:parameterization} as our search space for optimized algorithms because the Heavy Ball method is a special case of this family and Heavy Ball can achieve optimal performance on $Q_{m,L}$ when there is no noise.
+We adopted the three-parameter class $(\alpha,\beta,\eta)$ described in \cref{sec:parameterization} as our search space for optimized algorithms because HB belongs to this class and achieves optimal performance on $Q_{m,L}$ when there is no noise.
 Substituting the three-parameter algorithm~\eqref{eq:algform} into \cref{prop:perf_quad_general}, we obtain the following result.

-\begin{cor}[$Q_{m,L}$ analysis, reduced] Consider the three-parameter algorithm $\mathcal{A}=(\alpha,\beta,\eta)$ defined in \cref{sec:parameterization}.
-For the function class of strongly convex quadratics $Q_{m,L}$ with noise covariance bound $\sigma^2 I_d$, we have
+\begin{corollary}[$Q_{m,L}$ analysis, reduced] Consider the three-parameter algorithm $\alg=(\alpha,\beta,\eta)$ defined in \eqref{eq:algform0} applied to a strongly convex quadratic $f\in Q_{m,L}$ defined in \cref{sec:intro}, and assume the noise sequence satisfies \cref{ass:noise}.
+The algorithm has convergence rate